 The City of Dunkirk strives to provide fair and accurate copies of its plans at every stage of their development.
 As such, the City provided public notices about public hearings via local media sources including print, online, social media, community meetings, posters, and word of mouth sources.
 The City also worked with, and made all attempts to work with, housing providers such as Chautauqua Opportunities, Inc., the Dunkirk Housing Authority, as well as other agencies involved in healthcare and housing in some form.
 Notices of public meetings and copies of the City's 2017 CDBG Application were mailed to: Boys & Girls Club of Northern Chautauqua County, Dunkirk Housing Authority, Dunkirk-Fredonia Meals on Wheels, Chautauqua County Office for the Aging, Chautauqua County Department of Health & Human Services, Chautauqua County Department of Mental Hygiene, Chautauqua County Rural Ministry, Chautauqua Opportunities, Inc., Chautauqua Home Rehabilitation and Improvement Corp., Northern Chautauqua Community Foundation, Senior Center of Dunkirk, Southern Tier Environments for Living, the Resource Center, Chautauqua Striders, and Revitalize Dunkirk.
-Copies of the DRAFT 2017 Annual Action Plan will be sent to these same agencies to garner their input and feedback.
+Copies of the draft 2017 Annual Action Plan will be sent to these same agencies to garner their input and feedback.
+No one was intentionally left out and we encourage interactions, questions, and suggestions from all agencies.